-Sue: The Power of Kroll.
-I don’t think much of the title.
-It sounds like some sort of B-movie.
+Sue: I don’t think much of the title.
+It sounds like a B-movie to me.
 Oh, wait, Robert Holmes is back again.
 When Robert Holmes is good, he’s really good.

 Me: And you’ve got Philip Madoc as well.